lukw34/moaning_duur_service/README.md

 # Moaning "duur" service

-Moaning duur service allow generating sound when door is start opening or closing.
-Service
+Moaning "duur" service allow generating sound when door is start opening or closing.
+Service is dedicated to any version of Raspberry Pi.
+Originally this service is maintained on Raspberry Pi model B.
+#### Hardware
+What you need ?
+- HC-SR04 ultrasonic sensor

 ![sensor]
   - Type some Markdown on the left
   - See HTML in the right